pickeloe5/fuffle-legacy/README.md

 }
  ```
  This model would fetch data from the 'table' database, and return the first
  object whose 'key' key has the value 'value'.
+You can also get data from tables
+ in any way you wish by getting the the nedb instance via `fuffle.getTable("tableName")`.